The EDVI Act would establish the first national-level program in the United States specifically aimed at improving children’s vision and eye health.

 A child’s vision develops and changes from birth through childhood.
 Because of these changes, a child should be screened regularly, referred to eye care, and receive any needed treatment and follow-up to care to ensure vision problems are caught early and permanent vision loss is avoided.

-While early detection and intervention for vision disorders in children are part of national goals and health care standards, there is currently no federally funded program in the United States that specifically addresses children’s vision and eye health.
-Other public health programs are in place to support many other important aspects of child health and development— including children’s hearing and oral health.
-Children’s vision health deserves the same level of action.
+While early detection and intervention for vision disorders in children are part of national goals and health care standards, there is currently no existing program in the United States that specifically addresses children’s vision and eye health while much has been invested in public health efforts that support other important aspects of child health and development— including children’s hearing and oral health.
+Children deserve the same level of attention to address their vision and eye health.

-States and communities are best positioned to implement a public health system of care for children’s vision and eye health through community, early learning, and school-based health approaches.
+Like many programs that address many aspects of children’s health and well-being, states and communities are best positioned to implement a public health system of care for children’s vision and eye health through community, early learning, and school-based health approaches.
 However, state laws to address children’s vision vary widely in approaches and often lack protocols for referrals to eye care providers and follow-up to ensure eye care was received.
-States may also lack the necessary resources to modernize, improve, or implement equitable systems of care that match the needs of their youngest citizens.
+States may also lack the necessary resources to modernize, improve, or implement systems of care that meet the ongoing needs of their youngest citizens.
+As a result, significant disparities exist in children’s vision and eye health outcomes and access to eye care across the United States.

 Key Provisions of the EDVI Act

-The goal of the EDVI Act is to ensure that every child with a possible vision problem is identified and connected to appropriate eye care.
-The EDVI Act would support schools, early childhood professionals, health care providers, public health professionals, and families with updated and evidence-based vision screening methods, improve referrals to eye care, and advance follow-up protocols to ensure that children who need eye care treatment receive it before a vision problem leads to potential vision loss.
+The goal of EDVI is to ensure that every child with a possible vision problem is identified and connected to appropriate eye care, to support early childhood professionals, health care providers, and families with updated and evidence-based vision screening methods and established referrals to care, and advance follow-up protocols to ensure that children who need eye care treatment receive it before a vision problem leads to potential vision loss.

-Under the EDVI Act, the Health Resources and Services Administration (HRSA) at the U.S. Department of Health and Human Services, will award grants and cooperative agreements for states and local communities to:
+Specifically, the EDVI Act will establish state and community based EDVI programs across the United States to address children’s vision and eye health.
+Under the EDVI Act, the Health Resources and Services Administration (HRSA) at the U.S. Department of Health and Human Services will award grants, contracts, and cooperative agreements to states, communities, and tribes to:

-• Implement approaches (such as vision screenings) for the early detection of vision concerns in children, referrals for eye exams, and follow-up mechanisms;
+- Implement approaches (such as vision screenings) for the early detection of vision concerns in children, referrals for eye exams, and mechanisms for follow-up to ensure that eye care was received,

-• Develop state-based data collection, quality monitoring, and performance improvement systems.
+- Develop state-based data collection, surveillance, and performance improvement systems.

 The EDVI Act also makes resources available through the Centers for Disease Control and Prevention (CDC) to establish a national level technical assistance center to provide guidance to any state or community implementing, updating, or improving children’s vision programs, to promote surveillance, and to advance population health research priorities in children’s vision.
 The EDVI Act also encourages collaboration across various agencies under HHS and with the U.S. Department of Education—a key step to ensure that children’s vision and eye health resources are broadly addressed to improve academic outcomes.